 - Style: Late Gothic Revival

 Also known as the Kirby Building.
-The other building commissioned by St. Louis beer magnate Adolphus Busch, the towering Gothic-style structure was originally designed as office and retail space to accompany the Hotel Adolphus a couple of blocks away.
+The other building commissioned by St. Louis beer magnate Adolphus Busch, he originally built the towering Gothic-style structure as office and retail space to accompany the Hotel Adolphus a couple of blocks away.
 At the time, it was only the second commercial building in the United States constructed in the Gothic style.
 As with far too many of the CBD’s historic buildings, the Busch Building went vacant during the oil bust of the 1980s.
 But it also represented the first attempt to bring life and people back to downtown, when construction of the Kirby Residences on Main began in 1999.